|

 Our eventful concert took place today on a frigid snowy day although the employees welcomed us warmly.
 But despite this, and our few performers, we managed to make more seniors chuckle and clap.
 The performance kicked off with “Sunshower,” a sunny and bright piece ironic to the weather.
 Next, there were a few Christmas songs to make up for the Christmas and New Year we missed, as well as Concertino in G major, which was slow at first, but then transformed into quick notes.
 Sonata in A minor, played by the oboe, was a beautiful somber piece until it turned into a quick technical ending.
 Le Rappel des Oiseaux was filled with joy and playfulness as well as a calming atmosphere.
 The Caprice as well as another piece in E minor gave a sense of motion and liveliness, as well as intricate melodies.
 The concert concluded with a piece in A minor which was similar to the workings of a concerto, some parts slower than others.
 Once more our musicians brought joy into the seniors’ afternoon.
 (Reported by Angelina Lin)

 The holiday season is just about over and our senior friends over at Byron House have already begun missing the sweet holiday songs that come on over the radio or the caroling that occurred in the senior center itself.
 Our group at Music and Love filled that gap and I am proud to report that the seniors really enjoyed the performance as the notes jumped around the room.
-Gabriel’s romantic Kangding Love Song must’ve bought back some very nice memories, Caitlyn’s Circus March bought the seniors back to the joyful atmosphere of a circus, Angelina’s Sunshower reminded the seniors of times when it rains on a sunny day, and Chris played a lovely violin piece as usual to give the crowd one big finale.
+Gabriel’s romantic Kangding Love Song must’ve bought back some very nice memories, Caitlyn’s Circus March bought the seniors back to the joyful atmosphere of a circus, Angelina’s Sunshower reminded the seniors of times when it rains on a sunny day.
 It’s truly heartwarming to see the seniors applaud and to see the smiles on their faces showing that they loved the performances.
 That’s why we perform.
 (Reported by Aric Deng)

 I am enjoying my winter break in China, and today I had the privilege of attending a heartwarming event co-organized by Music and Love and the Runmiao Volunteer Service Center.
 We performed for the residents of the Renafan Senior Living Center, marking my first visit to a senior living facility outside the United States.
 As I entered the center, I was greeted by the bright smiles of the audience, whose enthusiasm mirrored that of similar events I've experienced in the US.
 The young Chinese musicians showcased the extraordinary talent that left me in awe.
 Yixuan captivated everyone with her soulful erhu performance, the haunting melodies echoing beautifully throughout the room.
 Weihan and Jiahui each took the stage to present exquisite traditional Chinese dances, their movements telling rich stories that engaged the residents.
 The highlight of the event was Ziqi, who brought joy to all with an infectious song while skillfully drumming along.
 The vibrant rhythm and playful energy filled the space, making it impossible not to smile.
 To conclude the performance, I was honored to play the "Concerto in A Minor" by Accolay on the violin.
 Playing in this setting was a unique and transcendent experience for me, and it truly felt special to connect with such a warm and appreciative audience in China.
 (Reported by Allie Rui)